 Buying a business is no time to wade in on assumptions and a lack of factual information.
-It is critical to carefully examine and evaluate a business before purchasing, as dire results can visit those buyers who fail to investigate.
+Carefully examine and evaluate the business, as dire results can visit those buyers who fail to investigate.

 All Legal Documents

-No one understands this fact better than M&A brokers and advisors, or, for smaller business acquisitions, business brokers.
-Working with a highly experienced investment banker, merger and acquisitions specialist or business broker is an important step in protecting your business acquisition.
+No one understands this fact better than M&A brokers and advisors or, for smaller business acquisitions, business brokers.
+Working with a highly experienced investment banker, M&A specialist or business broker is an important step in protecting your business acquisition.
 Your investment in properly investigating, exploring and evaluating a business is a wise move and may well save you from major regrets.